 Managing Director, Lead Portfolio Manager

 Thomas Fink, CFA

 Todd Thompson, CFA

 Stephen Vincent, CFA

 Unconstrained risk considerations: The Fund employs an unconstrained investment approach, which creates considerable exposure to certain types of securities that present significant volatility in the Fund’s performance, particularly over short periods of time.
 The return of principal in a fixed income fund is not guaranteed.
-Fixed income funds have the same interest rate, inflation, issuer and credit risks that are associated with underlying fixed income securities owned by the Fund.
+Fixed income funds have the same interest rate, inflation, issuer, maturity and credit risks that are associated with underlying fixed income securities owned by the Fund.
 Foreign investments present additional risks due to currency fluctuations, economic and political factors, government regulations, differences in accounting standards and other factors.
 Investments in emerging markets involve even greater risks.
 Mortgage- and Asset-Backed Securities are subject to prepayment risk and the risk of default on the underlying mortgages or other assets.
 High yield securities involve greater risk than investment grade securities and tend to be more sensitive to economic conditions and credit risk.